For many years, Scotland has produced some of the finest whiskeys the world has ever seen.

 Next, pour yourself a glass of whisky.
 Be careful to hold the glass from its base and not the bowl to ensure your hand doesn’t warm the spirit as it’s poured in.
 Next, swirl the whisky in the glass and examine its appearance.
 While the appearance won’t tell you a great deal about the spirit, you want to focus on two key things.

 First, is the spirit cloudy?
 A cloudy spirit will indicate that the whisky has not undergone chill filtration.
 The purpose of chill filtration is to conform whisky so that there is no cloudiness once water is added.
 However, a spirit that is cloudy tends to offer an enhanced element of flavor and should be regarded as such.
-The second, and most important reason for visually examining your whisky is to look at its “legs”.
+The second and most important reason for visually examining your whisky is to look at its “legs”.
 After swirling the whisky in its glass, you’ll notice fine beads that will form on the sides of the glass.
 The legs then slowly ooze back into the glass forming lines called “legs” as they move.
-The thicker and slower that the legs move, the more vivacious and bold the whisky.
+The thicker and slower than the legs move, the more vivacious and bold the whisky.

 Now that you’ve examined your dram, hold the glass up towards your nose, take a deep breath in through your mouth and your nose inhaling and appreciating it’s complex aromas.
 Be sure not to bring the glass too close, as the strength of the alcohol can often numb a novice’s senses.
 Then, take it down and swirl it.
 Repeat this process at least three times, each time bringing the glass closer to your nose and breathing in more through your nose and less through your mouth.
 By the final nose, you should allow the rim of the glass to pocket your nose and with your mouth closed, breathe in as the spirit engulfs your senses.
 By following these steps you’ll notice that the aromas change with each nose.
 This is the sure way to properly appreciate a fine whisky and to ensure that it doesn’t go to waste and that you get to experience each of its divine and complex aromas.